John H. “Jack” Beam

 Sketch Photo of Jack Beam, provided by Kentucky Hall of Fame web site

-Operations ceased in 1918 and in 1920 S. J. Guthrie purchased the property and company.
-This is when the whiskey and brand names were sold to Brown-Forman for medicinal bottling.
-In 1934 when most buildings had been razed, the J.T.S.
-Brown family purchased the property and built a 40 bu. plant known as J. T. S. Brown's Sons Co. to produce Old J.T.S.
+Operations at Early Times ceased in 1918 and 1920.
+S. J. Guthrie purchased the property and company.
+At this point, Early Times whiskey and brand names were sold to Brown-Forman for medicinal bottling.
+In 1934, most of the old distillery’s buildings had been razed, and the J.T.S.
+Brown family purchased the property and built a new distillery known as J. T. S. Brown's Sons Co. to produce Old J.T.S.
 Brown.
-This distillery is what they claimed as the smallest distillery in Kentucky.
-About 1956, the Browns sold out and the distillery was dismantled after selling the brand to Schenley.
+This distillery is what is claimed as the smallest distillery in Kentucky.
+About 1956, the Browns sold out, and the distillery was dismantled after selling the brand name to Schenley.

-Jack Beam was inducted posthumously into the Kentucky Bourbon Hall of Fame in 2009 in only its eight class of inductees.
-Jack Beam became the 9th of 13 Beam family members to be inducted into the Bourbon Hall of Fame behind Parker Beam, Booker Noe, Colonel Jim Beam, Earl Beam, T. Jeremiah Beam, Carl Beam, Baker Beam and David M. Beam.
+Jack Beam was inducted posthumously into the Kentucky Bourbon Hall of Fame in 2009 in only its eighth class of inductees.
+He has subsequently become the 9th of 13 Beam family members to be inducted into the Bourbon Hall of Fame behind Parker Beam, Booker Noe, Colonel Jim Beam, Earl Beam, T. Jeremiah Beam, Carl Beam, Baker Beam, and David M. Beam.

 Early Times Bourbon & Whiskey variations that are found both in the United States and abroad. (left to right); 1.)
 Early Times Blended Whiskey, 2.)
 Early Times 354 Bourbon, 3.)
 Early Times Bottled-in-Bond Bourbon (100 proof), 4.)
 Early Times Yellow Label (available in Japan), 5.)
 Early Times Old Reserve (available in the United Kingdom).